 Considering financial resources.
 Some aspiring parents may want to reach out to their family for financial help, or even crowd-source funds through their social media networks.
 Others may tap into equity, such as a home equity line of credit (HELOC) or borrowing from their 401(k).
 Of course, it can be a good idea to explore the pros and cons of these types of loans, including a timeline to pay them back.

 Taking out a personal loan.
-Taking out a personal loan can be a good option for some would-be parents.
+Taking out a personal loan, sometimes referred to as a family planning loan, can be a good option for some would-be parents.
 Unlike a credit card, a fixed-rate personal loan gives transparency over interest rate and exactly how much money you’ll need to pay back for the life of the loan.

 Personal loans can also come with significantly lower interest rates than credit cards.
 Prior to applying for a loan, it can be a good idea to understand any fees and penalties.
 Surrogacy agencies and fertility centers also may have loans available.